mirzak/mender-docs/01.Get-started/02.Deploy-an-application-update/docs.md

   - Input is a free form string, you can use e.g `hello-world` for evaluation purposes

-Once all required fields are filled, click the **UPLOAD** button.
+Fill out the required fields and click the **UPLOAD** button.

 ![Upload web page](Image_18.png)

 You now have a new Artifact under the **Releases** tab.
-Use the new Artifact to create a deployment by clicking **CREATE DEPLOYMENT WITH THIS RELEASE** and click trough the deployment wizard, similarly to what was done in [Step 1 - Create a Deployment](#step-1-create-a-deployment).
+Use the new Artifact to create a deployment by clicking **CREATE DEPLOYMENT WITH THIS RELEASE** and click trough the deployment wizard, similarly to what you did in [Step 1 - Create a Deployment](#step-1-create-a-deployment).

 ![Upload web page](Image_19.png)

-Once the deployment finishes you will once again be presented with a link to running web application running on your device.
+Once the deployment finishes you will once again see a link to running web application running on your device.
 By following the presented link you will see an updated landing page which you created earlier.

 ![Upload web page](Image_20.png)